Mšecké Žehrovice: History

 The location of today's Mšecké Žehrovice has been inhabited since the period of the Knovíz culture in the Late Bronze Age, 13–10 centuries BC.
 Archaeological findings also confirmed the settlement from the late Hallstatt period.
 The most important finds come from the La Tène culture, including the Mšecké Žehrovice Head, which is a stone head from the 2nd–3rd century BC discovered in 1943.

 The first written mention of Žehrovice was in 1045, when Duke Bretislav I left part of the village to the Břevnov Monastery.
 At the beginning of the 13th century, the administrator of the royal portion tried to subdue the subjects of the monastic portion, but they left Žehrovice.
 In 1224, King Ottokar I of Bohemia granted the monastery a protective privilege for the monastic part of Žehrovice.
 The deed from 1224 is also the first written mention of the newly established village of Lodenice, founded be the people who left Žehrovice.

 In 1361, the Kolowrat family acquired Žehrovice and a branch of the family that called itself Žehrovický of Kolowrat arose here.
 In the 14th and 15th centuries, the Žehrov Fortress stood here, which was the seat of the family.
 In 1506, Mikuláš Žehrovický of Kolowrat annexed Žehrovice to the Mšec estate and it was renamed Mšecké Žehrovice.
 Since then, the fortress fell into disrepair, and in 1549 it was described as abandoned.
 The Kolowrat family owned Žehrovice until the second half of the 16th century.

 Until 1622, Mšecké Žehrovice and Lodenice were owned by the Knights of Štampach.
-After the Battle of White Mountain, their properties were confiscated and Mšecké Žehrovice was bought by the House of Fürstenberg.
+After the Battle of White Mountain, their properties were confiscated and Mšecké Žehrovice was bought by the Fürstenberg family.
 During the Thirty Years' War, Lodenice was completely destroyed, but was later restored.
-In 1662, the Fürstenbergs sold the estate to the Schwarzenberg family, who owned it until the establishment of a sovereign municipalities of Mšecké Žehrovice and Lodenice in 1850.
+In 1662, the Fürstenbergs sold the estate to the Schwarzenberg family, who owned it until the establishment of an independent municipalities of Mšecké Žehrovice and Lodenice in 1850.
 In 1976, Lodenice was incorporated into Mšecké Žehrovice.